Look up your 1099G/1099INT

 What should I do with this statement?
 Do I need to pay the amount shown?

-The Form 1099G/1099INT is just a report from Virginia Tax of the income you received during 2017.
-It is not a bill, and you should not send any type of payment in response to the statement.
-If a professional preparer handles your taxes, you should give this statement to the preparer, along with your other tax information, such as W-2s.
+The Form 1099G/1099INT is not a bill, and you should not send any type of payment in response to the statement.
 If you prepare your own taxes, you should review the federal return instructions for reporting state income tax refunds, or visit the IRS website for more information.
+If a tax professional handles your taxes, you should give this statement to the preparer, along with your other tax information, such as W-2s.

 Why would I have to report my refund as income?